C1rb/Abacus/README.md

 Version 1.1
 - Added float operations (Addition, Subtraction, Multiplication and Division of float)
+- Rearranged the calculator keypad, added the decimal button

 Feel free to use and improve my code.